fossabot/WordPress-2-Step-Verification-Themes/README.md

 # Installation
 1.)
 Open one of the theme files above and copy everything inside of the file.
 <br/>
 2.)
-Locate the "wp2sv.php" file in "wordpress-2-step-verification/template"
+Locate the "wp2sv.php" file in the "wordpress-2-step-verification/template" folder
 <br/>
 3.)
 Replace everything in that file with what you copied from one of the theme files above.
 <br/>